Kaila Devi Temple: History

 Maharaja Gopal Singh Ji laid the foundation of the temple in 1723 and the work was completed in 1730.
 He also established the statue of ChamundaJi, bringing it from the fort of Gagraun where it had been placed by the Khinchi ruler Mukund Das Ji in 1150.

 Arjun Pal Ji built a large Kund, which exists to this date and was one of the earliest large-scale, man-made sources of water in the area.

 In 1927 Maharaja Bhom Pal Ji had improved roads constructed and established a power house.
 In 1947, Maharaja Ganesh Pal Ji had both the interior and exterior of the temple refurbished in marble.
 The current Maharaja, Krishna Chandra Pal Ji has also made several radical improvements and added multiple modern facilities.
 The courtyard has been expanded, and several additions made including the administrative block, the staff quarters, the Annapurna Canteen, a large pandal for waiting devotees, and demarcated channels to implement queues for darshan.
 New dharamshalas, Ram Bhavan and KansalBhavan,Mathurvaishy Dham have been built and some existing ones-SitaBhavan, Ratan Devi and the DholpurDharamshalahave been reconstructed.

 Furthermore, under the aegis of the Kaila Devi Charitable Trust a hundred-bed hospital, the Kaila Devi Senior Secondary School with about 900 students, and a student's hostel have been set up and are progressing rapidly.
 A large dam on the Kalisil river has been repaired and expanded and two smaller dams have been constructed downstream.

-The Kaila Devi temple has a glorious past and with the blessings of Kaila Devi Ji herself and with the prayers of her worshippers, has an equally great presence in the future.